 Challenges: The biggest challenge for the pilot project was learning how to organise the logistics of food redistribution.
 The team had to consider timing (transportation had to occur at night after close of business), food storage, compliance with hygiene and food safety guidelines and liaison between businesses and charities.

-Whilst the two week pilot was successful, it also demonstrate that it would be a massive undertaking to continue on a long-term basis or to scale up the operation without a large number of regular volunteers and funding support.
+Whilst the two week pilot was successful, it also demonstrated that it would be a massive undertaking to continue on a long-term basis or to scale up the operation without a large number of regular volunteers and funding support.
 They would also have to consider different types of food in relation to charities’ needs, alternative storage methods and a more sustainable means of transportation.

-As the project , the team benefitted from the free legal advice that came with their successful funding bidsthem write service agreements and learn about intellectual property.
-Because of all these challenges, Food for Good realized that their role as social entrepreneurs could allow for projects to change and that a more flexible overarching ethos encompassing a number of different strands might be a model for the future.
+As the project developed, the team benefitted from the free legal advice that came with their successful funding bids.
+This helped them write service agreements and learn about intellectual property.
+Because of all these challenges, Food for Good realised that their role as social entrepreneurs could allow for projects to change and that a more flexible overarching ethos encompassing a number of different strands might be a model for the future.

-Strategy: The first stage was together a definitive proposal in order to apply for project funding.
+Strategy: The first stage was putting together a definitive proposal and presentation in order to apply for project funding.
 Once this was successful, it was possible to devise a pilot scheme, in collaboration with the Salvation Army, to test how to redistribute food from restaurants and small supermarkets effectively.
 A refrigerated van was hired for two weeks and used to collect and transport surplus food overnight from two Carluccio’s restaurants and two Planet Organic shops to Booth House and The American Church, where the food could be incorporated into the next day’s lunch menu, serving homeless people in Whitechapel and central London.

 At the same time, the students were keen to keep raising awareness about the wider issues and generate additional funding for the continuation of the project.
 The brand ‘Food for Good’ was adopted and applied across a number of designed formats including flyers, website and badges.
 Posters and tote bags were screen-printed in the college workshops and sold at every opportunity.

 To involve audiences further in the debate and challenge preconceptions about ‘recycled’ food, ingredients donated by Plant Organic were used to create meals served to students during the college ‘Green Week’ 2012.
-This method was also employed as a contribution to the ‘Feeding the 5000’ lunch event in Trafalgar Square, part of a global campaign to empower and inspire positive solutions to the issue of food waste.
+This method was also employed as a contribution to the ‘Feeding the 5000’ lunch event in Trafalgar Square, part of a global campaign aiming to empower and inspire positive solutions to the issue of food waste.

 Since graduating, the students have continued to collaborate as Food for Good and search for further innovative and sustainable solutions to minimise food waste.
 This includes setting up a bespoke ethical catering service for which a range of serving accessories, made from off-cuts and recycled materials, were designed and made.
-‘Green Week’ 2014, to serve 1,000 canapés and drinks to exhibition attendees.
-The catering service has been developed as an ongoing collaboration with chef Arthur Potts-Dawson, founder of the People’s Supermarket and The Water House (the first sustainable restaurant in London).
+The college hired this catering service for ‘Green Week’ 2014, to serve 1,000 canapés and drinks to exhibition attendees.
+The catering aspect has been developed as an ongoing collaboration with chef Arthur Potts-Dawson, founder of the People’s Supermarket and The Water House (the first sustainable restaurant in London).
 This was a useful contact because of his involvement in the area of food waste and interest in exchanging his cooking competence for the team’s design and communication skills.

 Food for Good are currently exploring ways of extending the life of fresh food from markets and showcased this idea at the Make Good Festival, May 2014.